seanox/aspect-js/manual/en/test.md

 Optionally, the Test-API can be configured with a focus on monitoring.
 The configuration can be called up once or several times.
-A meta object is expected as argument.
+A meta object is expected as parameter.
 The configuration contained in it is partially adopted and the unknown is ignored.

 ```javascript
 Test.configure({